+Generally, taxpayers are eligible to file IRS Form 1040A or 1040EZ if they satisfy the following criteria:

+- The taxpayer earns less than \$100,000

+- The taxpayer uses the standard deduction

+- The taxpayer does not receive self-employment income from a business or farm

+- The taxpayer does not receive alimony

-Generally, taxpayers are eligible to file IRS Form 1040A or 1040EZ if they earn less than \$100,000, use the standard deduction, do not receive self-employment income from a business or farm and do not receive alimony.
-If a taxpayer was required to file Schedule D to report capital gains, they are not eligible to file IRS Form 1040A or 1040EZ.
+If a taxpayer was required to file Schedule D to report capital gains, he or she is not eligible to file IRS Form 1040A or 1040EZ.
 Additional information may be found in IRS Tax Topic 352.